steviemilitello/tavern-brawl/README.md

 <ul>
     <li>As a user they want to able to click a button and make a choice </li>
-    <li>They also want to be able to have a branching path based on that choice </li>
+    <li>They want to be able to have a branching path based on that choice </li>
     <li>They want to have rewards or consequences based on the choice </li>
     <li>The user wants a way to win at the game</li>
 </ul>